MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/olapr/olapconnection.md

  ##Details

 `OlapConnection` validates and holds an Analysis Services connection string.
+By default, Analysis Services returns the first cube of the first database.
+To connect to a specific database, use the Initial Catalog parameter.